Posted on 3 Comments

 Perform each drill for about 20 to 30 seconds.

 • 1.
-High Knees – Run slowly with short strides while lifting your knees up to waist level.
+High Knees – Run slowly with short strides while lifting your knees to waist level.
 Land on the forefront of your feet and not on the heels.

 • 2.
-Butt Kicks – Jog slowly while bringing one heel off the floor towards your glutes as possible.
+Butt Kicks – Jog slowly while bringing one heel off the floor towards your glutes as much as possible.
 Move the opposite arm when running.

 • 3.
-Skips – Skip with high knees, extend the keg forward, and bring your leg down.
+Skips – Skip with high knees, extend the leg forward, and bring your leg down.
 Try to move forward as quickly as possible.
 The foot should be slightly flexed, which means the toes are drawn up towards your shin.
 Move your arms as if you were running.

 • 4.
-Grapevine – This drill is fun, step to the right side while the left leg is crossed behind the right foot.
+Grapevine – This drill is fun.
+Step to the right side while the left leg is crossed behind the right foot.

 After that, step to the right again with the right foot and bring the left foot in front of the right leg.